cissagatto/Generate-Partitions-Rogers/README.md

 ## Types of Hybrid Partitions

+*OBS.: WE USED ONLY SINGLE LINKAGE METRIC TO BUILD THE DENDROGRAMS AND THEN CUT IT.

 ## Source Code
 This code source is composed of the project R to be used in RStudio IDE and also the following scripts R: